Quantum control of hole spin qubits in double quantum dots

+A simplified version of FAQUAD known as Local Adiabatic (LA) \cite{Roland_2002,Richerme_2013, SuppMat} also gives rise to outstanding results.
+This protocol requires less information about the system if in Eq.~(\ref{eq:adiabatic_condition}) the next condition $\bra{\phi_i(t)}\partial_t H(t)\ket{\phi_k(t)} = 1$, $\forall k\neq i$, is considered.
+This assumption, even if not verified at all times, highly simplifies the protocol, which no longer needs information about the eigenstates.
+It could be beneficial for its implementation where a precise characterization of all the parameters can be challenging (see the Supp.
+Material for more details).
+Furthermore, the fidelity obtained with this protocol is comparable to the results obtained with FAQUAD.
+Fig. \ref{fig:pulses_alternatives} (a) shows the pulse derived from each of the mentioned protocols.
 Among all protocols, the highest fidelity is obtained by FAQUAD and LA, with the maximum value $\mathcal{F}_\mathrm{max} = 0.993$ (Fig.~\ref{fig:pulses_alternatives} (b)).
-FAQUAD reached this value at smaller $t_f$ than LA, while LA is less sensitive to a deviation in the final time $t_f$.
+FAQUAD reached this value at a smaller $t_f$ than LA, while the latter is less sensitive to a deviation in the final time $t_f$.
 Using a $\pi$-pulse, we observe typical Rabi oscillations, but with $\mathcal{F}<0.99$ at all final times.
-Due to the relative low SOC considered here $\lambda_2=0.1\; \mu$eV, the linear ramp does not reach high fidelities for times $t_f<200$ ns.
-Using a protocol consisting of an LZ pulse with a waiting time substantially improves the results of a liner ramp, but $\mathcal{F}_\mathrm{max}$ is still below the STA protocols.
-Since the best results for state transfer are obtained with FAQUAD, we focus on this protocol.
+To understand the low fidelity obtained by performing a linear protocol, we can assume that we have a two-level system and that we can apply the Landau-Zener formula $\mathcal{F}^\text{LZ}=1-\exp(-2\pi \lambda_2^2/\hbar\nu)$, where $\nu=\Delta\varepsilon / t_f$ is the speed of the linear ramp.
+We find that the detuning range is proportional to the spin-conserving tunneling rate $\Delta\varepsilon\propto t_N$.
+Using experimental parameters for HH in GaAs the SOC $\lambda_2/t_N=0.02$ \cite{Jirovec2022} is small.
+Using this parameters in the Landau-Zener formula we obtain low fidelity even for large times $\mathcal{F}^\text{LZ}(t_f=250\;\text{ns})\sim 0.6$.
+This value is close to that obtained by numerical methods for the linear ramp (Fig.~\ref{fig:pulses_alternatives} (b), orange line).
+Applying a protocol consisting of two linear pulses plus a waiting time in between substantially improves the results of a linear ramp.
+However, the maximum fidelity obtained with this pulse is still below the proposed FAQUAD protocol, which proves to be a better alternative than those protocols usually considered in experiments.
+Since the best results for state transfer are obtained with FAQUAD, we focus on this protocol and compare its feasibility with the other established ones.